K01603779/Master_ReactvieServers/MessageServer/Node.js/MessageServer/README.md

 - `username` is the username of the user
 - `password` the password of the user
-- `created` (optional) if true a new user is registerd database containing the specified credentials else the credentials are used to log the user in
+- `created` (optional) if true a new user is registered database containing the specified credentials else the credentials are used to log the user in

 - e.g. ``npm run client TestClient 12345 true`` would try to register a user "TestClient" with password 12345 in the databaes and log the client in

 ### Commands
-After the user has been sucessfully logged in one can use the flowing textcommands to send Messages to the server:
+After the user has been successfully logged in one can use the flowing text commands to send Messages to the server:

 - Send a message to another user or another group